2key/contracts/contracts.md

 ## Escrow

 Upon a buy, we create an Escrow for the purchase.
+An escrow is a ComposableAsseetFactory.

-Holds the purchased assets, till the moderator approves the purchase.
+Holds the purchased assets, till the converter is approved.
+At which point, we can transfer the assets to the converter.

-Upon conversion, the payout is transferred to the contractor, the moderator receives its fee, and the campaign assigns rewards.
+An escrow can be cancelled by the moderator or contractor.

-An escrow has an expiratin period, after which the asset is returned to the campaign.
+Being a ComposableAssetFactory, an Escrow can expire.

 ## EscrowETH